-Today, a Kenya safari holiday is ideal for first timers, safari purists, honeymooners, families and adventurers offering savannahs rich with big game, timeless cultures unchanged by the modern world, pristine beaches and coral reef, equatorial forests and mighty snow capped mountains, searing deserts and cool highland retreats.
+Today, a Kenya safari holiday is ideal for first timers, safari purists, honeymooners, families and adventurers offering savannahs rich with big game wildlife, timeless cultures unchanged by the modern world, pristine beaches and coral reef, equatorial forests and mighty snow-capped mountains, searing deserts and cool highland retreats.

 There are endless opportunities on a Kenya holiday like adventure, discovery and relaxation not to mention an unparalleled range of safari options.
 By going on a Kenya African safari holiday, you will also be supporting the ideals of conservation for the rare animals of this magnificent continent as this country leads the way in sustainability.